007revad/Synology_HDD_db/2025_plus_models.md

     chmod 750 /opt/syno_hdd_db.sh
     /opt/syno_hdd_db.sh
     ```
-7. Click **OK** to save the settings.
+8. Click **OK** > **OK** > type your password > **Submit** to save the scheduled task.
+9. Now select the scheduld task and click RUn.
+10. Check your emails to make sure the schedule task ran without any error.
+11. If Storage Manager is already open close then open it, or refresh the web page.

-You can now create your storage pool from Storage Manager
+12. You can now create your storage pool from Storage Manager.